tailscale/gitops-acl-action/README.md

 This is a `docker` GitHub action, meaning that when it is invoked, a container image will be built and then run.

-In the scenario where you are using self-hosted runners and are being rate-limited by DockerHub, authenticate to DockerHub prior to invoking this action:
+In the scenario where you are using self-hosted runners and are being rate-limited by DockerHub (the base alpine image is from DockerHub), authenticate to DockerHub prior to invoking this action:

 ```yaml
 ...